 Requirements for Growing Anjeer Tree

 Anjeer tree is a sun-loving plant and performs best under plenty of sunlight.
 Choose a location with a minimum of 5-6 hours of bright and direct sunlight daily.

-Remember, the more sunlight anjeer plant will get, the better it will be for its growth.
+Remember, the more sunlight anjeer plant gets, the better it will be for its growth.